ACA-Java-team/Chess-problem/README.md

 Main function is: Calc.getNumberOfMoves(int rows, int columns, int startX, int startY, int endX, int endY);

-  rows - number of rows in your chess board
+---rows - number of rows in your chess board

-  columns - number of columns in your chess board
+---columns - number of columns in your chess board

-  startX and startY - start position coordinates in the board
+---startX and startY - start position coordinates in the board

-  endX and endY - target coordinates you need to reach.
+---endX and endY - target coordinates you need to reach.

 If your move is possible, return: minimum moves you need to reach.